suchig/House-Price-Prediction/README.md

 # Housing Price Prediction

+## Before we proceed
+If you are not able to view the ipynb file through github, try using [this nbviewer version](https://nbviewer.jupyter.org/github/suchig/House-Price-Prediction/blob/master/House%20Price%20prediction.ipynb)
 ## Goal:
 To identify the best model that could predict house prices in King County using data provided.

 ## Data: